ScottLogic/lookingatyou/README.md

 ## Reflection

 By default there is a reflection of the target shown in the iris with a slight fish-eye effect applied.
-The intesity of the reflection can be changed in the advanced settings and even switched off entirely.
+The intesity of the reflection can be changed in the advanced settings or switched off entirely.

 ## Advanced Settings